If you can describe it, they can see it: Cross-Modal Learning of Visual Concepts from Textual Descriptions: Related Works

-More recently, few-shot cross-modal learning has been explored \cite{lin2023multimodality}, demonstrating that integrating cues from multiple modalities can enhance concept learning, mirroring human learning.
+Multimodal representation learning aims to bridge the gap between different modalities (e.g. visual and textual), enabling models to process them jointly.
+VLMs like CLIP~\citep{radford2021learning}, CoCa~\citep{yu2022coca}, Flamingo~\citep{alayrac2022flamingo} and ImageBind~\citep{girdhar2023imagebind}, align visual and textual features in a shared embedding space, empowering zero-shot and few-shot learning in various visual tasks. \eee{Efforts have been made to understand how VLMs internally process cross-modal information (e.g. multimodal neurons)~\citep{goh2021multimodal, schwettmann2023multimodal, pan2023finding}.} \eee{Here, we provide an overview of works related to KT in different fields.}

+\paragraph{Cross-Modal Transfer} Cross-modal knowledge distillation~\citep{gupta2016cross, tang2021vidlankd, huo2024c2kd} is a strategy for transferring knowledge between modalities, to enrich representations.
+Methods like VidLanKD~\citep{tang2021vidlankd} and C2KD~\citep{huo2024c2kd} employ modality-bridging techniques to improve generalization in zero and few-shot scenarios.
+These approaches typically require substantial multimodal data and complex training procedures.
+In contrast, our method uses textual descriptions to introduce new visual concepts with minimal data by efficient reuse of prior knowledge.
+Lin~\emph{et al.}~\citep{lin2023multimodality} recently showed that integrating cues from multiple modalities can enhance concept learning, mirroring human learning.
 Their approach leverages few-shot examples of paired multimodal data to enhance unimodal downstream tasks.
-Differently from them, in this work, we use single-modal text data to introduce new visual knowledge.
+Differently from them, we use single-modal text data to introduce new visual knowledge.